Program Director / Coordinator

 Ms. Fortune is a native Virginian and graduated from Radford University with a major in Communications (Public Relations focus).
-She has been at UVA for ~3 years, and she previously served as the Education Coordinator for the Division of Geriatrics & Palliative Care.
-She recently joined our division as Fellowship Coordinator.
+She has been at UVA since 2009.
+She previously served as the Education Coordinator for the Division of Geriatrics & Palliative Care.
+She joined our division as Fellowship Coordinator in 2012.

 UVAHS, Charlottesville, VA 22908

 Alan C. Dalkin, MD

 Prior Program Director